fnr1r/kadishutu/docs/GameSave.md

 ### Affinity block

-An affinity block is an array containing 7 values in the following order:
+An affinity block is an array containing many values in the following order:

+- Copies of elemental values
+- Ailments
 - Physical
 - Fire
 - Ice